Silver Threads Service 2018-2019 Board of Directors

 Vern volunteered the past several years with Silver Threads Service, providing daily reassurance phone calls to seniors and previously with Greater Victoria Police Victim Services and Saanich Emergency Program.
 He has written several books, including two of local interest: The Home, a history of the Cridge Centre and BC Protestant Orphans Home, and Learning to Teach: Teacher Education in Victoria BC 1903 to 1963.

-Norm Tatlow, Secretary
+Norm Tatlow, Acting Vice President

 Norm is retired after 35 years working in the oil industry, a career that took him to live in many posts across Canada, Belgium, Washington DC, and travelling widely around the world from these locations.
 His education includes a BCOMM from the University of Alberta and an MBA from the University of Geneva/ IMI.
 In addition to his volunteer work, Norm finds time for family, cycling, skiing, yoga, drums and a Vintage Car Club.